 are independent standard Gaussian random variables for various $i$ or $j$ (if $i\ne 0$),

 is a complete orthonormal system of Legendre polynomials in the space $L_2([t, T]).$

 Note that the Fourier--Legendre coefficients $\bar C_{j_4j_3j_2 j_1},$ $\bar C_{j_5j_4j_3j_2 j_1},$ and $\bar C_{j_3j_2 j_1}$ (see (\ref{ww})) can be calculated exactly using DERIVE or MAPLE (computer algebra systems).
-In \cite{3}-\cite{10a}, \cite{13}, \cite{15f} several tables with these coefficients can be found.
-In \cite{Kuz-Kuz}, \cite{Mikh-1} the database with $270,000$ of these Fourier--Legendre coefficients is descibed.
-Note that the mentioned Fourier--Legendre coefficients not depend on the integration step $T-t$ in numerical methods for Ito stochastic differential equations.
+Several tables with these coefficients can be found in \cite{3}-\cite{10aaa}, \cite{13}, \cite{15f}.
+The database with $270,000$ of exactly calculated Fourier--Legendre coefficients is descibed in \cite{Kuz-Kuz}, \cite{Mikh-1}.
+Note that the mentioned Fourier--Legendre coefficients not depend on the integration step $T-t$ of numerical methods for Ito stochastic differential equations.
 So, $T-t$ can be not a constant in this approach.

 From (\ref{star00011}) ($0<T-t<1$) we obtain

 Note that in practice the numbers $q, q_1$ in (\ref{y4}), (\ref{leto5003a}), (\ref{leto5004}) can be selected not large.
 For example, for the case of pairwise different $i_1, i_2, i_3, i_4, i_5=1,\ldots,m$ we obtain